1,000+ Opportunities

 org State Superintendent of Schools Maryland School Report Card Apply for Child Care Scholarships Public Information Act Request Apply or Renew Certification National Board Certification Stay in the loop on upcoming events and learn about MSDE initiatives and programs. © 2026 Maryland State Department of Education Non-Discrimination Statement Non-Discrimination in Education

-Based on current listing details, eligibility includes: Formal collaboratives consisting of a local school system, at least one employee organization, and at least one Maryland institution of higher education or approved alternative partnership model.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Formal collaboratives consisting of a local school system, at least one employee organization, and at least one Maryland institution of higher education or approved alternative partnership model.
+Confirm the full requirements in the official notice before applying.